JaidenBarnes/Waggly/README.md

 >
 >Open Waggly
 >
->The overview tab contains a URL to the web application
+>The overview tab contains a URL to the web application, open this link.